 Someone is looking for your expertise right now!

-Secondly, create a custom proposal that includes not only your standard portfolio and information about YOU, but a tailored evaluation of any problem-areas or gaps you might find in your client’s online presence and how you can help.
+Secondly, create a custom proposal that includes your standard portfolio and information about YOU.
+Plus a tailored evaluation of any problem-areas or gaps you might find in your client’s online presence and how you can help.
 Don’t give away every single solution in the proposal in detail, but outline how your skills can expertly fill that gap you found.
 Make the proposal about the CLIENT, and not about you.

 Finally, spend at least an hour creating value that you can share and give to the client for free.
-Whether that is ten Pinterest graphics based on the client’s most recent blog posts, a basic outline of social media ideas, a Twitter strategy, or free edits, give the client something valuable: a sample of your time and what a working relationship with you will look like in the future.
+That could be ten Pinterest graphics based on the client’s most recent blog posts.
+Or a basic outline of social media ideas, a Twitter strategy, or free edits.
+Give the client something valuable – a sample of your time and what a working relationship with you will look like in the future.”